cmasoura/lc/cmasoura/MTEC-343/First Strudel Patch/README.md

   .ply("<1 2 2 1>").gain(0.5)
 ```

-The **fifth** and final **line** was the one I seriously considered to ommit, but decided to put it here with some warnings.
+The **fifth** and final **line** was the one I seriously considered to omit, but decided to put it here with a warning.
 It was my way of creating a bass line but only with the drum sounds.
 I took advantage of the great number of repetitions this interface can do, and made it play in pitch frequencies.
 However, this caused my session to crash several times, so it's definitely not the best thing to do.

 ```javascript
   $: sound("<[[bd!110] [bd!131]] [[[bd!146.8]  [bd!164.6]]!2]>").lpf("<50 100>")